This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Melt 1 tablespoon of butter in a 10-inch skillet over medium heat.
-Add the breadcrumbs and cook, stirring often until the panko is golden brown, about 5 minutes.
-Remove the pan from the heat and transfer the breadcrumbs to a bowl to use later.
+- Toast the Breadcrumbs: Melt 1 tablespoon of butter in a 10-inch skillet over medium heat.
+Add panko and cook, stirring often, until golden brown, about 5 minutes.
+Transfer to a bowl and set aside.

-- Take the squash mixture from the pan and transfer it into the prepared baking dish.
-Place the baking dish on a rimmed baking sheet to catch any possible spills.
+- Assemble the Casserole: Gently stir the egg mixture into the cooked squash and vegetables.Transfer the mixture to the prepared baking dish.
+Place the dish on a rimmed baking sheet.

 Notes